rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

-More surprisingly, maximizing hardware support also means that we cannot rely on `Ordering::Relaxed` as a minimal level of atomic sanity, because this ordering assumes a global order of operations targeting a single memory location across all threads in the program, and this property is not provided by native load/store operations on some targets without global cache coherence such as GPU architectures (NVPTX, AMD GCN, ...).
+More surprisingly, maximizing hardware support also means that we cannot rely on `Ordering::Relaxed` as a minimal level of atomic sanity, because this ordering assumes a global order of operations targeting a single memory location across all threads in the program, and this property is actually not provided by basic load/store operations on some targets without global cache coherence such as GPU architectures (NVPTX, AMD GCN, ...).